AbdulMajeed09398/HVC-Aug/README.md

 **Baseline**

-We bechmark out technique against two concepts that are prevalent in AI community.
-First is to add records for all classes rather than major or super major (https://ieeexplore.ieee.org/document/9882118), and second is exactly balance the majority and minority classes (https://ieeexplore.ieee.org/document/10214234).
+We bechmark our technique against two concepts that are prevalent in the AI community.
+First is to add records for all classes rather than minor or super major (https://ieeexplore.ieee.org/document/9882118) only, and second is to exactly balance the majority and minority classes (https://ieeexplore.ieee.org/document/10214234) without exploring any possiblities of optimization.